ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 			writer.insert( writer.createPositionAt( sideCardView, 'end' ), urlBox );
 		}

-		// Inner element used to render a simple UI that allows to change side card's attributes.
+		// Inner element used to render a simple UI that allows to change the side card's attributes.
-		// It will only be needed in the editing view inside a widgetized element.
+		// It will only be needed in the editing view inside the widgetized element.
 		// The data output should not contain this section. if ( asWidget ) {
 			const actionsView = writer.createRawElement( 'div', {
 				class: 'side-card-actions',
-				contenteditable: 'false', 			// Prevent editing of the element:
+				contenteditable: 'false', 			// Prevents editing of the element.
-				'data-cke-ignore-events': 'true'	// Allows using custom UI elements inside editing view.
+				'data-cke-ignore-events': 'true'	// Allows using custom UI elements inside the editing view.
 			}, createActionsView( editor, modelElement ) ); // See the full code for details.

 			writer.insert( writer.createPositionAt( sideCardView, 'end' ), actionsView );